-Toxcel is a medium-sized consulting firm with offices in Gainesville, Virginia and an affiliate location in the United Kindgom.
-It provides a range of scientific, technical, and regulatory consulting services including federal, state, and regional registrations in North America, Europe, and other international markets.
-One of Toxcel's main areas of expertise is the Federal Insecticide, Fungicide, and Rotenticide Act (FIFRA).
+toXcel is a medium-sized consulting firm with offices in Gainesville, Virginia and affiliate locations in the United Kingdom and Canada.
+It provides a wide range of scientific, technical, and regulatory consulting services including federal, state, and regional registrations in North America, Europe, and other international markets.
+One of toXcel’s main areas of expertise involves product registrations under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).

-Toxcel places an emphasis on regulatory strategy and maintains a good rapport with several regulatory agencies.
-Many of Toxcel's consultants previously held posts with the United States Environmental Protection Agency (EPA).
-President Alan Katz is a board-certified toxicologist who served as a Senior Toxicologist with EPA’s Office of Pesticide Programs (OPP), Excecutive Director Connie Welch was previously a branch chief within OPP’s Antimicrobial Division, Earl Goad was formerly a chemist within the Antimicrobial Division, and Michele Loftus was a former reviewer within OPP's Residue Chemistry Branch.
+toXcel places an emphasis on regulatory strategy and maintains an outstanding reputation with regulatory agencies.
+Many of toXcel’s consultants previously held posts with the United States Environmental Protection Agency (EPA).
+President Alan Katz is a board-certified toxicologist who served as a Senior Toxicologist with EPA’s Office of Pesticide Programs (OPP); Vice President Connie Welch was previously a branch chief within OPP’s Antimicrobial Division; Melba Morrow held senior leadership positions in both the Health Effects and Antimicrobials Divisions; and Earl Goad was formerly a chemist within the Antimicrobial Division.

 toXcel is well suited to help clients gain approval for the sale and marketing of antimicrobial and conventional pesticide products.
 For more than twenty years, toXcel has assisted clients with laboratory selection, study design, research management, and filing of GLP chemistry, residue, efficacy, environmental and toxicological studies.

 Lead Antimicrobial Consultants